Lukas Franks PI

 “Ten, fifteen minutes.”

 “Fuck me!”
-I bolted out of the trailer, bolted up the steel stairs to the fourth level, dashed down the gangway, found 417.
+I bolted out of the trailer, hurtled up the steel steps two at a time to the fourth level, dashed down the gangway, found 417.
 I was out of breath.
 No time to think.
 I drew my gun, shot the lock and kicked the door in.

 Fuck me!

 Luna was in the rear of the capsule, back to the wall, shaking and whimpering.
-Cuts crisscrossed her face, blood dripped down to her chest and on to the temperfoam mattress.
-Facing her was a raven haired grrrl in shiny black latex tight enough to be sprayed on.
+Cuts crisscrossed her face, blood streamed down her chest and on to the temperfoam mattress.
+Facing her was a raven haired grrrl.
+Perfect figure in shiny black latex tight like it was sprayed on.
 She spun around.
 Sharp red nightVision eyes.
-Perfect figure.
 I caught a glimpse of her hands.
 Fuck me!
-I’d expected a knife artist, not a zKuntin’ Vampire.
-Vampires were interrogation specialists: enhanced nerves for speed, retractable razor-sharp fingernails, big into slicing and dicing until their victims talk—or flatline after all their blood’s drained.
+I’d expected a blade artist, not a zKuntin’ vampire.
+Vampires were interrogation specialists.
+They had retractable tungsten-carbide fingernail razors to slice and dice, letting blood slowly flow until the victim talked.
+Victims usually ended up drained and dead from a thousand cuts anyway.

 “Freeze!”
 I yelled.

-Before I could register what was happening the Vampire pirouetted and sprung at me, instantly closing the three-meter gap between us.
+This vampire was clearly neuroEnhanced for speed because before I could register what was happening, she pirouetted and sprung at me, instantly closing the three-meter gap between us.
 Blood sprayed the wall next to Luna, shooting out of a severed carotid artery.
 My reflexes took over.
 I pulled the trigger.
-I don’t miss.
+Maybe she was fast, but I don’t miss.
 Two shots.
 First one in the mouth.
 Instant loss of motor function.
 Second one in the forehead.
 She was dead before she landed, but not before her fingernails sliced through my coat and cut my forearm.
 Axel wasn’t shittin’.
 Fucking fast.

 The capsule was a mess.
 Blood and brains all over the place.
 I went up to Luna.
 A bloody gurgled last breath, and she was gone.
 Fuck me!
 The Organitskaya had gotten to her before I had.
-I closed her eyelids, threw the bed-sheet over her and walked out to the gangway.
-I pulled up Shorty’s contact info and gave him a call.
+I closed her eyelids, threw the bed-sheet over her and walked out 0nto the gangway.
+I pulled up DS Dahl’s contact info and gave him a call.

 Before I reached Axel’s office my phone rang.
 It was Abdul.